Last Updated on August 6, 2022 by Ellen Christian

 How do you fray jeans with a cheese grater?

 So, how do you rip jeans without sandpaper?
 Use a cheese grater.
+If you’re wondering how to firing jeans fast, try this method on the hems.

 Again, this technique is typically done on the legs of your jeans.
 Instead of using sandpaper, use a cheese grater in an up and down motion to make holes and tears.
 This method will give you a more distressed look than sandpaper will.